General Business Administration (GBA)

 GBA 6023.
 Research Conceptualization, Development, and Practice.
 (3-0) 3 Credit Hours.

 GBA 6033.
-Research Conceptualization, Development, and Practice.
+Research Implementation, Reporting and Engagement.
 (3-0) 3 Credit Hours.

 GBA 6302.
 Professional Development and Communication.
 (2-0) 2 Credit Hours.

 Prerequisite: Consent of instructor.
 This course is designed to enhance the student's ability in and experience with building networking skills, verbal and written communication skills, business etiquette, and learning how to increase their professional human capital.
 Students will learn how to build a personal career portfolio (an approved resume, a LinkedIn profile, etc.), how to market themselves, how to prepare for internship and job placement interviews, how to utilize professional networking, and how to work effectively and professionally in collaborative settings.
 The goal is to make students more marketable and valuable professionals to the global economy.
 Written assignments and attendance at course-related seminars are required.
-Differential Tuition: $258.
+This course has Differential Tuition.

 GBA 6883.
 Global Business Immersion.
 (0-0) 3 Credit Hours.